 - Email Delivery is whether or not your email was received by the recipient’s inbox servers.
-Things that impact email delivery rates include email list quality, bounces, etc.
+Things that impact the delivery rates include email list quality, bounce rates, etc.

 - Email Deliverability is where your email goes once it’s been accepted by the recipient’s inbox servers.
 An email that gets delivered but ends up in a spam folder is a deliverability issue.